Hunterofemotion/English-Grammar-in-Use/Basic Grammar in Use.md

 6. "Did you call Chris this morning?"
 "No, I **didn't have** time." (have)
 7. "I cut my hand this morning."
 "How **did you do** that?" (do)
 8. "Why weren't you at the meeting yesterday?"
 "I **didn't know** about it." (know)

+## Unit 13 I was doing (past continous)

+### 13.1 Look at the pictures.
+Where were these people at 3:00 yesterday afternoon?
+And what were they doing?
+Write two sentences for each picture.

+1. **Rachel was home.
+She was watching TV**.
+2. Jack and Kate **were at the movies**.
+They **were watching a movie.**
+3. Tom **was in his war.
+He was driving his car.**
+4. **Amanda was at the train station.
+She was waiting for a train.**
+5. **Mr. and Mrs. Hall were in the park.
+They were walking.**
+6. And you?
+I **was in my room.
+I was working.**

+### 13.2 Sarah did a lot of thing yesterdat.
+Look at the pictures and complete the sentences.

+1. At 8:45 she was washing her car.
+2. At 10:45 she was playing tennis.
+3. At 8:00 she was reading the newspaper.
+4. At 12:10 she was cooking.
+5. At 7:15 she was having breakfast.
+6. At 9:30 she cleaning the kitchen.

+### 13.3 Complete the questions.
+Use **was**/were -ing**.
+Use **what**/**where**/**why** if necesary.

+1. (you/live) Where were you living in 2012? -> In Brazil.
+2. (you/do) What were you doing at 2:00? -> I was sleep.
+3. (it/rain) Was it raining when you got up? -> No, it was sunny.
+4. (Sue/drive) Why was Sue driving so fast? -> Because she was late.
+5. (Tom/wear) Was Tom wearing a suit yesterday? -> No, a T-shirt and jeans.

+### 13.4 Look at the picture.
+You saw Joe in the street yesterday afternoon.
+What was he doing?
+Write affirmative or negative sentences.

+1. (wear / a jacket) He wasn't wearing a jacket.
+2. (carry / a bag) He was carying a bag.
+3. (ride / a bike) He wasn't riding a bike.
+4. (go / home) He wasn't going home.
+5. (wear / a hat) -> He was wearing a hat.
+6. (carry / an umbrella) He wasn't carying an umbrella.
+7. (go / to the dentist) He wasn't going to the dentist.
+8. (eat / an ice cream cone) He was eating an ice cream cone.